EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

 ## Programming with Ethereal Engine
-There are two very important steps to take in order to connect our project to the engine:
+There are two very important steps to take in order to connect the source code of our project to the engine:
-- We need to import Ethereal Engine's modules
+- We need to import some Ethereal Engine's modules
-- We need to export our code so the engine can load our project
+- We need to export our code so the engine can run it

 ### Project Configuration File
 Every project has an `xrengine.config.ts` file that defines how it will behave in the engine.